 Table of contents:

-Technical changes to your swing can take months to master but tactical changes, court awareness and simple technical improvements can transform your game instantly.
-These are 10 of the most common mistakes that recreational players make.
-See if any of these are present in your game and make some positive changes.
+Technical changes to your swing can take months to master.
+But tactical changes and court awareness can transform your game instantly.
+Here are ten common mistakes that amateur tennis players make.
+Recognize any?
+Let’s make some positive changes.

-Aim to be back to your ready position before your shot bounces on the other side of the net and definitely before your opponent hits it.
-It’s all too common to watch where you hit the ball and then not react until the ball is headed back your way.
-At this point it’s too late to get a good position and timing for the ball.
-Practice some drills and rallies where you are trying to beat the bounce back to your ready position.
-You can watch the ball and recover at the same time.
+Hit a great shot?
+Don’t stand and admire it.
+Get ready for the next one!
+Aim to return to your ready position before your shot bounces on the other side of the net and before your opponent hits it.
+Otherwise, you’ll not be in position for the next shot.
+Practice drills and rallies where you try to beat the bounce back to your ready position.
+Watch the ball and recover at the same time.

 See this video from Ryan Reidy for some more advanced tips about practicing the correct recovery position:

 Let the ball come to you.
-Most beginners and some intermediate players charge towards the ball.
-This can result in striking the ball at shoulder height and above and also being jammed up to the ball.
-You will also end up having to spend a lot more energy moving back and forth further than you need to.
-Panic can set in about the ball bouncing twice but you have surprisingly more time than you think before that would happen.
-A great way to practice this is to rally with a friend and not allow yourself to step inside the baseline at any point.
-You have to stay back and let every ball come to you, even if it bounces twice.
-This is great practice for your timing and also helps you relax and save energy.
+Don’t charge towards it.
+You’ll only strike the ball at shoulder height and above and be jammed up to the ball.
+You’ll also be exhausted from moving back and forth more than necessary.
+Don’t panic about the ball bouncing twice.
+You’ve got surprisingly more time than you think.
+Practice by rallying with a friend and not stepping inside the baseline at any point.
+Stay back and let every ball come to you, even if it bounces twice.
+This is great practice for timing and helps you relax and save energy.

 Where can I get some more in depth technical and tactical tips?